Dr Darren Evans

 I currently contribute towards the following undergraduate and postgraduate modules:

 - BIO3022 Residential Field Course (Kielder Forest)

 - BIO3040 Applied Ecology

 - BIO3194/5/6 Undergraduate Research Projects

 - Gordon IJ, Altwegg R, Evans DM, Ewen JG, Guillera-Arroita G, Johnson JA, Young JK.
 20th Anniversary Editorial: Animal Conservation 1998–2018.
 Animal Conservation 2018, 21(1), 1-2.

 - Raimundo RLG, Guimarães PR, Evans DM.
 Adaptive Networks for Restoration Ecology.
 Trends in Ecology and Evolution 2018, Epub ahead of print.

 - Derocles SAP, Bohan DA, Dumbrell AJ, Kitson JJN, Massol F, Pauvert C, Plantegenest M, Vacher C, Evans DM.
 Biomonitoring for the 21st Century: Integrating Next-Generation Sequencing Into Ecological Network Analysis.
 In: Bohan DA; Dumbrell AJ; Woodward G; Jackson M, ed.
 Advances in Ecological Research.
 United States of America: Academic Press, 2018, pp.1-62.

 - Kitson JJN, Hahn C, Sands RJ, Straw NA, Evans DM, Lunt DH.
 Detecting host–parasitoid interactions in an invasive Lepidopteran using nested tagging DNA metabarcoding.
-Molecular Ecology 2018.
-In Press.
+Molecular Ecology 2018, Epub ahead of print.